Model Predictive Control with Environment Adaptation for Legged Locomotion: Results

 \subsubsection{Discretization}

-For the discretization of the dynamic constraints, we mainly investigated two integration schemes, i.e, a single step of the explicit and implicit Euler, both of order $1$ due to their low computational complexity that favors our real-time implementation needs.
-We compared the accuracy of these single-step first-order integration schemes with more accurate integration schemes and verified that our results were accurate enough for the purpose of our control task.
-We chose the implicit Euler integration scheme of order $1$ because of its stability and accuracy properties.
+For the discretization of the dynamic constraints, we mainly investigated two integration schemes, i.e, a single step of the explicit Euler of order $1$ and implicit midpoint method of order $2$ due to their low computational complexity that favors our real-time implementation needs.
+We chose the implicit midpoint method of order $2$ because of its stability and accuracy properties.
 The sampling time $T_\mathrm{s}=40 \,\mathrm{ms}$ was chosen and it was sufficient to conduct \gls{nmpc} computation \textit{online} along with the other necessary computations for the re-planning.